An active-set method for sparse approximations. Part I: Separable $\ell_1$ terms: Semismooth Newton method

-This function is very often employed when globalizing SSN schemes applied to non-smooth equations of the form of \eqref{PD-SSN-PMM Proximal Optimality Conditions-SMOOTH} (also known as the \emph{natural map}, e.g. see \cite{arxiv:QuyangMilzarek,RobinsonMathOR}) by means of line-search.
-Indeed, its directional derivatives can be computed easily, assuming that the Bouligand subdifferential is exploited (see for example the analyses in \cite{NLAA:ChenQi,MathOR:Han,InverseProbs:HansRaasch,CAM:MartQi,MathOR:Qi} and the references therein).
-Algorithm \ref{primal-dual SNM algorithm} outlines a globalized and locally superlinearly convergent semismooth Newton method for the approximate solution of \eqref{primal-dual PMM main sub-problem}.
+This function is very often employed when globalizing SSN schemes applied to nonsmooth equations of the form of \eqref{PD-SSN-PMM Proximal Optimality Conditions-SMOOTH} (also known as the \emph{natural map}) by means of line-search.
+Indeed, its directional derivatives can be computed easily, assuming that the Bouligand subdifferential is exploited (see for example the analyses in \cite{MathOR:Han,InverseProbs:HansRaasch,CAM:MartQi} and the references therein).
+Algorithm \ref{primal-dual SNM algorithm} outlines a semismooth Newton method for the approximate solution of \eqref{primal-dual PMM main sub-problem}.
 We assume that the associated linear systems are approximately solved by means of a Krylov subspace method.
 An analysis of the effect of errors arising from the use of Krylov methods within SSN applied to nonsmooth equations can be found in \cite{NLAA:ChenQi}.
-Global convergence and local superlinear convergence of Algorithm \ref{primal-dual SNM algorithm} has been established multiple times in the literature, and we refer the reader to \cite{NLAA:ChenQi,InverseProbs:HansRaasch,CAM:MartQi,MathOR:Qi} and the references therein for more details.
-At this point we should mention other alternatives to the merit function given in \eqref{merit function for SSN globalization}.
-In particular, there has been an extensive literature on the globalization of semismooth Newton methods for the solution of nonsmooth equations.
-Indeed, there have been developed approaches based on trust-region strategies (e.g. see \cite{JOTA:Akbari_etal,SIAMOpt:Christofetal,MathProg:Dennis_etal,OptEng:MannelRund,arxiv:QuyangMilzarek}), as well as line-search strategies based on smooth penalty functions (e.g. see the developments on the forward-backward envelope (FBE) \cite{IEEE_DC:Patrinos_etal,arxiv:Patrinos_etal,COAP:Stella_etal,SIAMOpt:Themelis_etal} or developments based on the proximal point method \cite{IEEE_CDC:Dhingra_etal}).
-We have chosen to employ \eqref{merit function for SSN globalization} since it is well-studied in the literature, it is simple to implement, and performs quite well for the problems studied in this paper.
+If $\eta_j$ is bounded above by an appropriately small number $\eta \in (0,1)$, then Algorithm \ref{primal-dual SNM algorithm} (assuming full-steps) is locally Q-linearly convergent (see \cite[Theorem 3]{CAM:MartQi}).
+Furthermore, if $\eta_j \rightarrow 0$, local superlinear convergence of Algorithm \ref{primal-dual SNM algorithm} follows directly from \cite[Theorem 4]{CAM:MartQi}.
+Similar analyses have been given in the literature in \cite{NLAA:ChenQi,InverseProbs:HansRaasch,MathOR:Qi}.
+Additionally, if the conditions outlined in \cite[(A1)--(A4)]{CAM:MartQi} hold (noting that in our case (A1) and (A3) hold automatically), then Algorithm \ref{primal-dual SNM algorithm} can be shown to be globally convergent.
+In particular, if we assume that the directional derivative of \eqref{merit function for SSN globalization} is continuous at the optimal point (see \cite[Equation (40)]{InverseProbs:HansRaasch}), we can mirror the analysis in \cite[Theorem 4.8]{InverseProbs:HansRaasch} to obtain global convergence of Algorithm \ref{primal-dual SNM algorithm}.
+This is omitted here, and the reader is referred to the analyses in \cite{InverseProbs:HansRaasch,CAM:MartQi} for additional details.
+At this point we should mention certain alternatives to the merit function given in \eqref{merit function for SSN globalization}.
+There has been an extensive literature on the globalization of semismooth Newton methods for the solution of nonsmooth equations.
+Indeed, there have been developed approaches based on trust-region strategies (e.g. see \cite{SIAMOpt:Christofetal,MathProg:Dennis_etal,OptEng:MannelRund}), as well as line-search strategies based on smooth penalty functions (e.g. see the developments on the forward-backward envelope (FBE) \cite{IEEE_DC:Patrinos_etal,COAP:Stella_etal} or developments based on the proximal point method \cite{IEEE_CDC:Dhingra_etal}).
+In particular, line-search strategies based on the forward-backward envelope can be shown to yield globally convergent SSN schemes in our case without any additional assumptions.
+However, we have chosen to employ \eqref{merit function for SSN globalization} based on numerical considerations.
+Indeed, the natural map provides an active-set interpretation of Algorithm \ref{primal-dual SNM algorithm}, and contributes to its computational and memory efficiency.
+Additionally, \eqref{merit function for SSN globalization} is cheap to evaluate, and Algorithm \ref{primal-dual SNM algorithm} performs reliably well for all the problems studied in this paper.